A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 Don’t have a bike?
 Rent one from Portland’s new bike share program for only $12 for the whole day.

 Guided tour option: The guided tours will provide contextual insights into ADU design considerations, regulations, and costs.
 This guided tour option will cost $85 and will be capped at 15 people.
 This exclusive, guided tour will go from 9:30am-4pm.
 These will bike-based tours, and will be led by Eli Spevak (Editor of AccessoryDwellings.org, a Portland Planning and Sustainability Commissioner, and owner of Orange Splot LLC) and Schuyler Smith (Principal of Polyphon Architecture and Design), respectively.
 Logistics information will be emailed to attendees prior to the guided tour.
+Organizer’s note: The guided tour options are both sold out, but you can add yourself to a waitlist.

 Pictures of ADUs previously featured in the fall 2015 ADU Tour